Option-aware Temporally Abstracted Value for Offline Goal-Conditioned Reinforcement Learning: Experiments

 \subsection{Scalability Comparison of TD-Based OTA and QRL}

 Here, we demonstrate that OTA, which leverages a TD-based IQL loss, scales effectively with increasing state and action dimensionality.
-As discussed in Section \ref{sec:value_function_matters}, conventional TD methods use a discount factor, leading to exponential decay of the advantage signal in long-horizon settings.
-This decay weakens the advantage signal in long-horizon settings and can hinder high-level policy learning in the absence of OTA.
+As discussed in Section \ref{sec:value_function_matters}, conventional TD methods rely on a discount factor, which causes the advantage estimate to decay exponentially over long horizons.
+To avoid this issue, we explore alternative value learning approaches that do not depend on a discount factor.

-To address the limitation, we consider alternative value learning approaches that do not rely on a discount factor.
-One such approach is QRL, which learns \textit{undiscounted} temporal distances between states through quasimetric learning (see Appendix \ref{app:qrl} for more details).
+In particular, we consider QRL, which learns \textit{undiscounted} temporal distances between states through quasimetric learning (see Appendix \ref{app:qrl} for more details).
 However, QRL relies on min-max optimization, which becomes computationally challenging in high-dimensional state spaces.
 As shown in Table \ref{tab:qrl}, QRL achieves significantly lower success rates on complex tasks such as \texttt{HumanoidMaze} and \texttt{Visual-scene}.
 These results highlight the scalability and the practical advantages of our TD-based OTA, particularly in environments with high-dimensional state spaces.